 The FlexBOSS21 comes equipped with L1 and L2 terminals for AC input (labeled GRID) and output (labeled LOAD).
 It is designed to utilize up to 50A of input and up to 66.7A of output.
-These terminals ARE NOT connected to a breaker; check with the local AHJ for requirements for means of disconnect.
+These terminals ARE NOT connected to a breaker; it is recommended to install a separate AC breaker between inverter and AC input power source.
+This will ensure the inverter can be disconnected during maintenance and fully protected from over current AC input.
+Check with the local AHJ for requirements for means of disconnect.